jackcompton94/jira-ticket-metrics/README.md

 # datadotworld-jira-tickets

 # Purpose
 The datadotworld-ticket-metrics app is designed to provide advanced analysis of customer and team metrics related to volume, resolution time, response time, customer experience, service governance, and other key metrics.
-It serves as an extension to the current capabilities of JIRA to provide a more efficient manner of providing visualization and reporting.
+It serves as an extension to the current reporting capabilities of JIRA to provide a more efficient manner of visualization and reporting.

 # How it Works
 The app uses a combination of JIRA's API, a local CSV, BigQuery, and data.world to collect and store data, generate visualizations, and maintain real-time updates across the pipeline.
 Here's an overview of how it works: